 Artemys Foods→ SCiFi Foods

-Ekonoke produce natural ingredients locally, while guaranteeing sustainability and reliability of supply, developing climate-resilient agricultural solutions.
+Ekonoke produces natural ingredients locally while guaranteeing sustainability and reliability of supply, developing climate-resilient agricultural solutions.

 Clara Foods→ EVERY Company

 “The EVERY brand name embodies our values of collaboration and optimism and our belief that by working together we can build a more sustainable future for everyone”.

 “Our new branding, EVERY, conveys our vision to fundamentally transform the food system for the 21st century so that every human, everywhere can enjoy the food they know and love without harming our planet or animals in the process”